Transport and dispersion of active particles in periodic porous media: Results and Discussion

-The effect of lattice porosity is analyzed in Fig.~\ref{fig:latticeproperties}($a$,$b$) and further underscores the subtle interplay of active vs shear-induced dispersion.
-In the absence of flow and at low porosity, dispersion is weak as the pillars act as entropic barriers that hinder active transport \cite{laachi2007}.\ Increasing porosity thus causes a monotonic increase in $\overline{D}_{xx}$ and $\overline{D}_{yy}$ as geometric obstruction plays a lesser role.\ In strong flows ($\mathrm{Pe}_f=5$), porosity instead causes a monotonic decrease in $\overline{D}_{xx}$, as the obstacles act as regions of shear production, thus enhancing shear-induced dispersion.
-In weaker flows ($\mathrm{Pe}_f=1$), $\overline{D}_{xx}$ shows a non-monotonic behavior: as porosity is increased, axial dispersion first decreases due to a drop in local shear rate, before increasing again at low obstacle area fractions due to active swimming.\ Curiously, the limit of $\epsilon_p\rightarrow 1$ differs from the case of swimmers in free-space, as infinitesimal obstacles still induce fluid shear in an imposed flow while also modifying the swimmer distribution in their vicinity.
+The effect of lattice porosity is analyzed in Fig.~\ref{fig:latticeproperties} and further underscores the competition of active vs shear-induced dispersion.
+In the absence of flow and at low porosity, dispersion is weak as the pillars act as entropic barriers that strongly restrict active transport \cite{laachi2007}.\ Increasing porosity thus causes a monotonic increase in $\overline{D}_{xx}$ and $\overline{D}_{yy}$ as geometric obstruction plays a lesser role, and this dependence was indeed recently observed in experiments on \textit{Chlamydomonas reinhardtii} \cite{Brun2018}.\ In strong flows ($\mathrm{Pe}_f=5$), $\overline{D}_{xx}$ instead decreases with porosity, as smaller obstacles produce weaker shear and thus weaker dispersion.
+At intermediate flow strengths ($\mathrm{Pe}_f=1$), $\overline{D}_{xx}$ shows a non-monotonic behavior: as porosity is increased, axial dispersion first decreases due to a drop in shear rate, before increasing again at low obstacle area fractions due to active swimming.\ Curiously, the limit of $\epsilon_p\rightarrow 1$ differs from the case of swimmers in free-space, as infinitesimal obstacles still induce fluid shear in an imposed flow while also modifying the swimmer distribution in their vicinity.

+The effect of lattice geometry is considered in Fig.~\ref{Fig:hex}, where we compare dispersion in a square lattice to the case of an hexagonal lattice with the same porosity.
+It is evident from Fig.~\ref{Fig:hex} that the hexagonal arrangement does not change any qualitative behavior.
+We notice that the axial dispersivity is consistently lower in a hexagonal lattice compared to a square lattice while the behavior reverses for the transverse direction.
+A qualitative understanding of this behavior can be appreciated from the Lagrangian perspective of transport.
+In a hexagonal lattice, axial transport is hindered compared to a square lattice as straight paths between rows of obstacles are no longer available and particle trajectories must curve around between staggered pillars.
+These curved paths are accompanied by more frequent collisions with pillars, which also has the effect of enhancing transverse motion, thus explaining the increase in $\overline{D}_{yy}$.